jameslamb/pydistcheck/docs/index.rst

    Installation <installation>
    Configuration <configuration>
    Check Reference <check-reference>
-   How to Test a Python Distribution <how-to-test-a-distribution>
+   How to Test a Python Distribution <how-to-test-a-python-distribution>